 1.1.1 Personnel Command is responsible for overseeing the agency training, promotional testing, and conducts planning and research for special projects as directed by the Chief of Police.
-The Command is comprised of Personnel Services, Training Unit, Health & Wellness Unit, in addition to other sub-units that fall under them.
+The Command is comprised of Personnel and Recruitment Services and the Training Unit. in addition to other sub-units that fall under them.